RETURN_TO_INTELLIGENCE

 March 31Meta Webhooks mTLS certificate change deadline

-April 1Mexico SAT platform compliance mandatory
+April 1Mexico SAT platform compliance + electronic Customs Value Declaration (VUCEM) mandatory

 June 19EU mandatory return button deadline

-June 30Shopify Scripts deprecation
+June 30Shopify Scripts stop executing

-July 1EU EUR 3/item flat-rate duty effective
+July 1EU EUR 3 flat-rate duty effective

 July 24Section 122 tariff expiry (unless Congress acts)